What is the H-1B “Cap Gap?”

 - you are on valid OPT at the time the H-1B petition was received by USCIS (i.e. April 1), although it is OK if the OPT expires after the petition was received,

-- your H-1B petition was accepted by USCIS for receipting, or you were informed you are on the wait list, or you are still waiting to hear, and
+- your H-1B petition was accepted and an acceptance receipt issued, or your petition was approved by USCIS and an approval receipt issued, or you were informed you are on the wait list, or you are still waiting to hear, and

 - you obtain an extended Cap Gap I-20, which you must show to your Cap Gap employer as proof you are eligible to continue the employment